 PMI’s flagship publication, A Guide to the Project Management Body of Knowledge (PMBOK® Guide), is a critical resource for effective project management in every business.
 The economy has changed dramatically throughout the years, yet projects remain essential drivers of business success.

-The Standard for all about Project Management is included in the book.
+The Standard for all Project Management is included in the book.
 The standard serves as the foundation for the large body of knowledge, while the guide captures and summarises that knowledge.

 Project Management Domains, Tasks, and Enablers